nitad54448/yappari-5-1/README.md

     3.189251E+6;3.033540E+3;-6.938630E+3;4.129017E+3;-8.583845E+3
    ...
 If we want to read this data we can use a a definition file like

     [header]=dev3221_imps_
     [label_length]=2
     #label
     #data_columns=1,4,5

-This instructs the program to read the fourth columns as Zr and the fifth as Zi (which are calculated values saved in this file.
+This instructs the program to read the fourth columns as Zr and the fifth as Zi (which are the calculated values saved in this file).
 Make sure you have the separator set as ";" which is the one used in this file.

   In the /data folder you will find some datafiles, experimental or simulated with other impedance programs.
   * definition_file_3_columns.ini